Hik-UP/documentation/backend/routes/user/hike/guest/accept.rst

-.. _refuse:
+.. _accept:

-Refuse
+Accept
 ============

-Refuse to participate to a hike.
+Accept to participate to a hike.

 Authentication
 ------------